 Manassas DUI Lawyer

-- A person is “under the influence of alcohol” to the point of impairment in the opinion of the arresting officer, even if their BAC turns out to be under 0.08.
+- The driver/boater is “under the influence of alcohol” to the point of impairment in the opinion of the arresting officer, even if their BAC is under 0.08

-- The suspect is under the influence of any drug, also in the opinion of the arresting officer.
-(They don’t need to have a BAC of 0.08.)
+- The driver/boater is under the influence of any drug, also in the opinion of the arresting officer

 DUI Arrests in Manassas

-Upon arrest, a suspect’s driver’s license may be immediately administratively suspended for a duration that depends on whether this is a first, second, third or subsequent DUI offense.
-If they wish to request an interim restricted license, accused must appear and petition the court.
+Upon arrest, an individual’s driver’s license may be administratively suspended.
+The duration can depend on whether this is a first or a repeated DUI offense.
+If the defendant wishes to request an interim restricted license, they must appear and petition the court.

-Police officers must have reasonable articulable suspicion to stop the vehicle of the accused.
-Officers may not pull over a vehicle on a mere hunch, there must be some driving behavior or circumstances that give the officer reasonable suspicion that a crime has occurred or is afoot.
+Police officers must have reasonable and articulable suspicion to stop the accused person’s vehicle.
+Officers may not pull over a vehicle on a mere hunch; there must be some driving behavior or circumstances that give the officer reasonable suspicion that a crime has occurred or could occur.

-After observing the driving behavior and the answers to an initial interview, the officer may request that the driver take a series of roadside Field Sobriety Tests (FSTs).
-They are based on the suspect’s ability to demonstrate physical coordination and mental acuity (or lack of it due to their condition).
-Suspects may decline to take these tests without legal punishment, but if a driver shows impairment during any or all of these tests, the officer may arrest him or her on suspicion of DUI.
-It is important that individuals know their rights during a DUI stop so as to prevent incrimination.
+After observing the driving behavior and conducting an initial interview, the officer may request that the driver take a series of roadside Field Sobriety Tests (FSTs).
+These tests are based on the driver’s ability to demonstrate physical coordination and mental acuity.
+The driver may decline to take these tests without legal punishment, but if they show impairment during any or all of these tests, the officer may arrest them on suspicion of DUI.
+It is important that individuals know their rights during a DUI stop to prevent incrimination.

-Once the suspect arrives at the police station, a test is administered to determine the blood alcohol content of the accused, usually with a breathalyzer.
-Suspects may decline to submit to this test as well, but the punishment, if found guilty of Unreasonable Refusal is a loss of their driver’s license for a year [Section 18.2-268.3].
-This statutory suspension prohibits the suspect from requesting a restricted license for their suspension period.
+Once the driver arrives at the police station, a test is administered to determine their blood alcohol content, usually with a breathalyzer.
+The driver may decline to submit to this test as well, but the punishment for being found guilty of Unreasonable Refusal is the loss of one’s driver’s license for a year [Section 18.2-268.3].
+This statutory suspension prohibits an individual from requesting a restricted license for their suspension period.

-And though BAC tests are strong evidence against suspects, they are not bulletproof.
-A seasoned Manassas DUI lawyer can often contest this evidence if any of the following can be proved:
+Though BAC tests are strong evidence against defendants, they are not bulletproof.
+A seasoned DUI lawyer in the area can often contest this evidence if any of the following can be proved: